au-ts/libgdb/examples/microkit_sddf_serial/README.md

 ## Description

-This example uses sDDF serial to allow the debugger component to send/recieve information.
+This example uses the sDDF serial subsystem to allow the debugger component to send/recieve information between the target and GDB.
-It was developed and tested on the odroidc2 platform but should also work on the odroidc4 if the example.system file is adjusted to reference the appropriate physical address for the UART device.

 ## How to build

 ```
-mkdir build && cd build
-cmake -DMICROKIT_SDK=PATH_TO_SDK -DBOARD="odroidc2" ..
-make
+make MICROKIT_SDK=PATH_TO_SDK BOARD=BOARD_NAME
 ```

+This will create `build/loader.img`, which is a microkit image that can be run on the target machine.

 ## Currently supported boards

 The boards that have been tested to work are`[odroidc4, odroidc2, qemu_arm_virt]`.
-To switch between the two, you may need to adjust the `example.system` file as necesssary.
+To switch between examples, you will need to adjust the `example.system` file as necessary.

 ### QEMU booting instructions